City Guide for: Kaarma, Estonia

 Activities

-Step back in time at the Angla Windmills, a group of traditional windmills dating back to the 19th century.
-Learn about the history of milling in Saaremaa and enjoy the picturesque surroundings.
+Step back in time at the Angla Windmill Park, a unique collection of traditional windmills.
+Learn about the history of windmills in Saaremaa and their importance to the local economy.
+Climb the windmills for panoramic views of the surrounding countryside.

 Travel Time